Hiring a postdoc

 Term limits

-Individuals generally hold postdoctoral appointments at Yale University for no longer than four years, although extensions may be granted in exceptional cases.
-The total term of postdoctoral appointments may not exceed six years, including previous postdoctoral experience at other institutions.
+Individuals generally hold postdoctoral appointments at Yale University for no longer than four years, although extensions may be granted for current postdocs in exceptional cases for a 5th or 6th year.

 Orientation